esote/classical-cryptography/Polybius-square/README.md

 Nearly equivalent to Polybius-square but instead uses mathematics to encrypt and decrypt.

-Because numbers and characters are not mapped one-to-one, if an seemingly incorrect coordinate in entered, a character is still returned.
+Because numbers and characters are not mapped one-to-one, if a seemingly incorrect coordinate in entered, a character is still returned.
 For example, if the coordinate `110` is input, `s` is output.

 ## Example outputs